 This guide is designed to help you better understand your options when choosing a ceiling track hoist system.
 However, there are other important factors to consider before installation.

-One of the most important factors that we have not discussed here is building structure.
+One of the most important factors for architects and those that work in construction is building structure.

 Structural considerations need to be factored into all aspects of the design and installation of a ceiling track hoist system.
 Doorway height, floor structure, ceiling structure and wall structure all affect how the track system is fitted and fixed.